-Communication on social media is short, activating and informative, mostly driving traffic to the AMBER website or publications related to AMBER (content can also be entertaining).
-AMBER also produces visually appealing content that can be shared on social media.
-This content is mostly video, visuals, photos and they all need to have a connection to either AMBER and Let it Flow by using the correct hashtags or visuals.
-Everything is planned using a Content Calendar.
+Communication on social media will be short, activating and informative.
+Mostly driving traffic to the AMBER website or publications related to AMBER (content can also be entertaining).
+AMBER will also produce visually appealing content that can be shared on social media.
+This content will be mostly video, visuals, photos and they all need to have a connection to either AMBER and Let it Flow by using the correct hashtags or visuals.
+Everything will be planned according to a Content Calendar.
+For example, #LetItFLow and @AMBER.International could be used.

-The strategy is in 3 consecutive phases:
+The strategy will be in 3 consecutive phases: